-How to Fix and Clean Up a Flooded Basement
+How to Dry and Clean Up a Flooded Basement in 5 Steps

-Step 1: Make Sure Your Basement Is Safe to Enter
+1. Make Sure Your Basement is Safe to Enter

-The first thing you need to do when your basement floods is assess how dangerous the situation is.
-When there is standing water in your basement, there is a risk of electric shock if the water is high enough to come in contact with an electrical outlet or wiring.
+The first thing you need to do when your basement floods is assess the situation.
+There’s risk of electric shock if the water is high enough to come in contact with an outlet or electrical wiring.

 “If the water in your basement is more than a puddle and water continues to flow in, the first thing you need to do is think about your safety.
 If you believe electrical appliances or outlets are already underwater and you cannot walk through the basement without coming in contact with water, do not enter the basement.
 The most important thing to know is that as bad as the problem seems, it can get worse for you if you’re not careful.”